timothyshen213/timothyshen213.github.io/README.md

 I'm a Statistics Student at UC Davis.
 Here is my [CV](https://github.com/timothyshen213/timothyshen.github.io/blob/main/Timothy_Shen_CV_3_8.pdf "CV") and [LinkedIn](https://www.linkedin.com/in/timothy-shen-3a7800221/ "linkedin")

 ## Research Project
+### Detecting Loss of Heterozygosity
+*May 2023 - December 2023*
+ - Developed a detection model for Human Leukocyte Antigen (HLA) Loss to identify post-stem cell transplant relapses.
+ - Researched, implemented, and rigorously tested a variety of statistical tests and sampling techniques to assess the quality and accuracy of HLA Loss of Heterozygosity detection model.
+ - Performed experimental designs to validate HLA Loss detection model under different real-world cases.
+ - Effectively communicated progress and findings to the research team and client lab centers through comprehensive presentations and reports, fostering collaboration in the project.
+Feel free to contact me (*tzshen at ucdavis  dot edu*) if you would like further information on this project.

+**Softwares**: Python, Github, Git

 ### Modified Analytical Software for the OMF Data Center
+*May 2021 - December 2022*

 [Radiant](https://radiant-rstats.github.io/docs/) is an open-source browser-based interface for business analytics.
 In order to cater towards biologists, I modified the existing Radiant packages through **R** and **R Shiny**.
 The following were the added features.